-Hair transplant surgery is the only one-off treatment that lasts your lifetime.
+A hair transplant for women is the only one-off treatment that lasts your lifetime.
 It’s a one-time procedure whereby hair follicles are taken from the back of your head and carefully implanted in areas of baldness.
-A hair transplant in Turkey is an affordable solution which provides natural results.
+Making a hair surgery in Turkey is an affordable solution which provides natural results.

 Are you looking for the solution to your hair loss?
 Take the first step to benefit from Dr Balwi and Elithair’s expertise for a successful and affordable hair transplant in Turkey!

 Our team of experts analyse your hair to provide you with a no-obligation quote.
 Use our free hair calculator to submit your requirements - it only takes 2 minutes!